 Susan’s practice also involves corporate bankruptcy, insolvency and reorganizations.
 She has represented creditors in several important bankruptcy cases and adversary proceedings affecting banks and broker-dealers.

-Susan is a member of Bingham’s Firm Committee, as well as the firmwide Diversity Committee and New York Mentoring Group.
+Susan previously served on Bingham’s Firm Committee and is presently a member of the firmwide Diversity Committee and New York Mentoring Group.